gymrek-lab/TRTools/trtools/mergeSTR/README.rst

 If TR genotyping was performed separately on different samples or batches of samples, mergeSTR can be used to combine the resulting VCFs into one file.
 This is often necessary for downstream steps such as: computing per-locus statistics, performing per-locus filtering, and association testing.

-While other VCF libraries have capabilities to merge VCF files, they do not always handle multi-allelic STRs properly, especially if the allele definitions are different across files.
+While other VCF libraries have capabilities to merge VCF files, they do not always handle multi-allelic TRs properly, especially if the allele definitions are different across files.
 MergeSTR is TR-aware and currently handles VCF files obtained by: GangSTR, HipSTR, ExpansionHunter, popSTR, or adVNTR.
 See below for specific VCF fields supported for each genotyper.

 Usage
 -----